Tapjoy/chore/README.md

 end
 ```

+This job declares that the name of the queue it uses is `test_queue`, set in the queue_options method.

 ### Chore::Job and perform signatures

-This job declares that the name of the queue it uses is `test_queue`.

 The perform method signature can have explicit argument names, but in practice this makes changing the signature more difficult later on.
 Once a Job is in production and is being used at a constant rate, it becomes problematic to begin mixing versions of jobs which have non-matching signatures.